What Did Dr. Jahoda’s Hair Cloning Research Show?June 1st, 2005

-A: Possibly the most interesting work related to cloning hair was done by Colon Jahoda in England.
-Jahoda’s work is significant because he identified an inducer cell — i.e. fibroblasts in the outer portion of the hair follicle (the outer root sheath) — that can stimulate the skin to produce new hair.
+A: Possibly the most interesting work related to cloning hair was done by Colon Jahoda in England over a decade ago.
+Dr. Jahoda’s work is significant because he identified an inducer cell — i.e. fibroblasts in the outer portion of the hair follicle (the outer root sheath) — that can stimulate the skin to produce new hair.
 It is well known that fibroblasts, unlike many other tissue cells, are relatively easy to culture.

 Theoretically, a patient’s fibroblasts could be removed from the sheaths of just a few follicles and then cultured to produce thousands of follicles.
 These fibroblasts could then be injected back into the scalp to induce thousands of new hair follicles to grow.